seolcu/linux-setup-script/README.md

 ## documentation: developer manual

-### 0. mission

-what this script do:
+### what this script do:

-    1. install native packages
-    2. setup flatpak
+1. system setup
+   - fwupdmgr: firmware update(no -y option!! must be confirmed by user)
+   - keyboard faulty fn keys fix
+2. native package management
-    3. tweak package managers
+   - tweak native package managers
-        - edit apt sources.list
+   - edit repos
+   - update packages
+   - install codecs and drivers
+   - install native packages
+   - remove unnecessary packages
+3. flatpak management
-        - edit dnf.conf
+   - setup flatpak
-    4. install flatpak packages
+   - install flatpak packages
-    5. install gnome extensions
-    6. add flatpak repos
+   - add flatpak repos
-    7. add rpmfusion repos
-    8. install codecs
+4. desktop environment setup
-    9. install drivers
+   - install extensions
+5. etc

-principles:
+### principles:

 - only use sudo inside script. never run this script as root.
 - use native package manager for CLI apps as possible
 - use flatpak for GUI apps as possible
 - reusability: make functions as possible
 - clear process: nothing should happen if user selects nothing.
 - no bloat: no unnecessary libraries should be installed.
 - don't reinvent the wheel: use existing libraries as possible.
 - no confirmation should be duplicated: use -y option as possible.
 - stability over efficiency

-### 1. get system infos

-    - get distro name
-    - get desktop environment name

-### 2. install packages

-    -